 On April 5, the band put in another week at DC's Howard Theater ("because you wanted him back" said the ad).

-In the 1940 census, "Phay" Terrell was single, living with his parents in Kansas City, and called an "orchestra musician", although I'm not aware of any instrument he played.
+In the 1940 census, "Phay Terrel" was single, living with his parents (Ida and "Alanzo") in Kansas City, and called an "orchestra musician", although I'm not aware of any instrument he played.

 On April 13 and 14, the band returned to Harlem's Golden Gate Ballroom.
 May 1 found them at New York's Cotton Club.
 The blurb in the April 13, 1940 Pittsburgh Courier said: